PaceDSClub/website/docs/intro.md

 Welcome to the **Pace Data Science Club**, a community of students, professionals, and data enthusiasts passionate about leveraging data for insights, innovation, and impact.
 Our club provides a collaborative space for learning, networking, and hands-on experience in the ever-evolving field of data science.

 ## Our Mission
-We aim to:
-- **Educate** members on data science concepts, tools, and real-world applications.
-- **Collaborate** on projects, competitions, and research to solve real-world problems.
+The Pace Data Science Club aims to facilitate a thriving community on campus by:
+- Fostering interest in Data Science.
+- Providing exposure to industry standards and best practices.
+- Solving real-world Data Science problems for the community.
+- Presenting members a platform to broadcast their work.
+- Pairing mentors and mentees within the community.
-- **Connect** students with industry professionals and career opportunities.
+- Connecting students with industry professionals and career opportunities.

 ## Our Values
 - **Collaboration:** We believe in teamwork, knowledge sharing, and fostering a supportive learning environment.